The Canada Fund for Local Initiatives – Côte d’Ivoire

 The deadline for submitting a proposal has now passed.
 We thank you for your interest.

-The Embassy of Canada accredited to Côte d’Ivoire is pleased to launch its annual call for proposals for the Canada Fund for Local Initiatives (CFLI).
+The Embassy of Canada in Côte d’Ivoire is pleased to launch its annual call for proposals for the Canada Fund for Local Initiatives (CFLI).

 The CFLI is a program designed to support small-scale, high-impact projects in developing countries, which align with Global Affairs Canada’s thematic priority areas for engagement.
 The program is directed at projects conceived and designed predominantly by local partners.
 Projects are selected and approved by the relevant Canadian embassy or high commission.
 The CFLI also serves to support positive bilateral relations between Canada and recipient countries and their civil societies, by deepening contacts and supporting local endeavours.

-The average CFLI contribution is $22,000 to $49,000 Canadian.
-Consult the Currency converter for local currency equivalents.
+The average CFLI contribution is between $15,000 to $50,000 Canadian dollars.
+Consult the currency converter for local currency equivalents.
 Please note that all contributions are made in Canadian dollars and then converted to the local currency.

 How to apply